RECAP: “House of the Dragon” Season 2 FINALE

 BY Eric Rezsnyak

 There were any number of ways that I could have seen the “House of the Dragon” Season 2 finale going.
-Any number of plotlines had been building to a fever pitch.
+Numerous plotlines had been building to a fever pitch over the course of the season.
 But the one option I didn’t have on my “HOTD” Finale Bingo Card?
 Absolutely nothing happens.

 And yet, that’s basically what we got from “House of the Dragon” Season 2, Episode 8, “The Queen Who Ever Was.”
 A lot of conversations about things that HAVE happened or MAY happen, and very little from events actually HAPPENING.
 If this was the penultimate episode for the season, that would be fine.
 Lots of players being moved around the board, or fortified in their places.
 In fact, for a little while there, I was certain that I had it wrong, that there had to be another episode after this one.
 Because there was simply no way this could be the end of the season.